-As a frugal shopper, I’m always wondering what store will get the best deal.
+As a frugal shopper, I’m always wondering what store will have low prices.
 It’s one of the primary principles I teach in my course Grocery Budget Bootcamp, and it’s why I wrote a whole post comparing Costco to ALDI.

 What I wanted to know was, which is cheaper: Walmart vs. ALDI?

 Psst!
-Before I jump into this post, I wanted to mention that Grocery Budget Bootcamp is only open through TOMORROW, Tuesday, September 19, 2017.
-Knowing where to shop is just one of the 13 lessons in the course, so whether you struggle with shopping, meal planning or how to put it all together – I’ve got you covered.
-Besides, the average graduate saves $250-300 on the first month alone!!
+Before I jump into this post, I wanted to mention that knowing where to shop is just one of the 13 lessons in the course, so whether you struggle with shopping, meal planning, or how to put it all together – I’ve got you covered.
+Besides, the average graduate saves $250-300 in the first month alone!!
 See if Grocery Budget Bootcamp is right for you!
+Enrollment is currently closed, but you can join my FREE 5-day Crush Inflation Challenge and start saving money on groceries tomorrow!

-I could write a whole blog post on the pros and cons of shopping at ALDI vs. Walmart… but I’m not going to do that here.
-However, I was working on this list, I couldn’t help but notice definite pros and cons while in the store that were definitely worth sharing, especially since we’re breaking down prices and such.
+I could write a whole blog post on the pros and cons of shopping at Walmart vs. ALDI… but I’m not going to do that here.
+However, as I was working on this list, I couldn’t help but notice definite pros and cons while in the store that were definitely worth sharing, especially since we’re breaking down prices and such.

 Shopping at ALDI: Pros